annkissam/rummage_ecto/README.md

       default_search: MyApp.SearchModule
     ```

+  - For configuring a repo:

+    ```elixir
+    config :rummage_ecto,
+      Rummage.Ecto,
+      default_repo: MyApp.Repo # This can be overridden per model basis, if need be.
+    ```

   - Other config options are: `default_repo`, `default_sort`, `default_paginate`, `default_per_page`

   - `Rumamge.Ecto` can be configured globally with a `default_per_page` value (which can be overridden for a model).
-    This is **NOT** the preferred way to set `per_page` as it might lead to conflicts.
-It is recommended to
-    do it per model as show below in the [Initial Setup](#initial-setup) section, as it gives the developer more
-    flexibility.
-If you want to set per_page for all the models, add it to `model` function in `web.ex`.
+    If you want to set different `per_page` for different the models, add it to `model.exs` file while using `Rummage.Ecto`
+    as shown in the [Advanced Usage Section](#advanced-usage).

 ## Usage

-`Rummage.Ecto` comes with a lot of powerful features which are available right away, without writing a bunch of code.
+`Rummage.Ecto` comes with a lot of powerful features which are available right away, without writing a whole lot of code.
 Below are the ways `Rummage.Ecto` can be used:

 ### Basic Usage: